Dennistrangithub/post-install-config/README.md

 <p>
 <img src="https://github.com/Dennistrangithub/post-install-config/assets/152820266/730dcbc0-6360-4508-8d62-9cdfa0d93355" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-This is where I added topic users can pick and choose between each different promblem they have and to be able to add the topic on thier ticket.
-I've alse added thier priorites and thier level of SLA importance.
-  (highlighted ones are ones that I added and configured, the rest are default)
+In this phase, I added selectable help topics to osTicket, allowing users to specify their particular issues when submitting tickets.
+Each topic was assigned a priority level and an SLA importance.
+The highlighted topics are those I personally added and configured, while the others are the default ones included in the system.
 </p>

 <h1>osTicket - Post-Install Configuration (Conclusion) </h1>